-First Base has partnered with some of the world’s leading investors including: Blackstone, Morgan Stanley, JP Morgan Chase & Co and Starwood Capital.
-The projects have been delivered with leading architects, including Rogers Stirk Harbour + Partners, Porphyrios Associates, Allford Hall Monaghan Morris and Glenn Howells.
+First Base has partnered with some of the world’s leading investors including: Blackstone, Morgan Stanley, JP Morgan Chase and Co and Starwood Capital.
+The projects have been delivered with leading architects, including Rogers Stirk Harbour and Partners, Porphyrios Associates, Allford Hall Monaghan Morris and Glenn Howells.

 First Base’s best-known projects are:

 - Silvertown, where First Base is leading a consortium developing a 62-acre mixed use development in London’s Royal Dock.
 With a GDV of £3.5bn, Silvertown includes 5 million square feet of commercial and brand space and 3,000 new homes

 - KX Nido, a £200m mixed use development at London’s Kings Cross including student accommodation, offices, retail and affordable housing

 - East Village, Stratford, where First Base is managing a £300 million portfolio of homes that is a key element of the 2012 Olympic Legacy

 First Base is owned by its directors, based in Central London and was founded in 2002.

 The Bridge Close Development